green122/psup-assignment/README.md

 # Product Sup test assignment

+## Install

+go to the project directory
+run `npm i`
+make sure that angular CLI utilite is installed.
+If not - run `npm install -g @angular/cli`

+Run `ng serve` inside the project directory

 ## Notes

 The core of the logic is inside `FilterService`.
 We have filters functions map based on the type of the field, that we infer in a runtime.